-- Policy DM1 states that development will not be permitted outside the settlement boundaries unless it is ancillary to existing development - Policy DM16 restricts development which would harm the character of the landscape
+• Policy DM1 states that development will not be permitted outside the settlement boundaries unless it is ancillary to existing development

 National Planning Policy Framework (NPPF)

 - The NPPF has 12 core principles set out in paragraph 17 which amongst other things seek to secure high quality design and a good standard of amenity for all existing and future residents. - NPPF is relevant as the proposal should seek to be of a high design quality and take the opportunity to improve the visual quality and character of the area.
 Paragraphs 56-58, 61 and 64 seek to promote good design and resist poor design.